 close contact services, including hairdressers, barbershops and tailors (including mobile close contact businesses)

-facilities provided by Local Authorities, including community centres, libraries and village halls
+community centres, libraries and village halls

 Displaying an official NHS QR code poster and collecting contact details for NHS Test and Trace is a legal requirement for organisations in these categories.
 However, if a customer or visitor chooses to check in by scanning the NHS QR code, they do not also need to complete the customer log.